jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorials_template/tutorials_guidelines.md

 1. Copy this template folder.
 2. Paste this template into the docs folder.
-When you do so, give your template folder the name tutorial_xxx where xxx is the name of your tutorial.Then rename the tutorials_template.md to tutorials_xxx where xxx is the name of your tutorial.
+When you do so, give your template folder the name tutorial_xxx where xxx is the name of your tutorial.Then rename the tutorial_template.md to tutorial_xxx where xxx is the name of your tutorial.
 3. Add your own content to your tutorial so you can compare it to the content here, refering to these instructions as needed.
+4. Validate the Markdown source of each tutorial for acceptable markup as defined in this template by opening your Markdown file with the **Orion Markdown Viewer**.
-4. Read your tutorial checking for typos and that you are following the guidelines mentioned in the template.
+5. Read your tutorial checking for typos and that you are following the guidelines mentioned in the template.
-5. When you are ready to deliver your work, remove the instructions, and stage, commit and push it to the master branch.
+6. When you are ready to deliver your work, remove the instructions, and stage, commit and push it to the master branch.

 That's it!